 Configuring Single Sign-On

 The first step to getting started with Automox SSO is to enable the feature.
-This can be done by navigating to the My Profile section of the Settings page and checking the "SAML-based authentication" checkbox:
+This can be done by navigating to the My Profile section of the Settings page and enabling "SAML."
+This will disable 2FA if enabled:

 Service Provider Settings

 Once checked, a SAML SSO configuration modal will be displayed asking for the following information to be provided by your Identity Provider: